fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 * <s>[Dialogue Criteria Fix](https://forums.alliedmods.net/showthread.php?t=335875): For servers that spawn all 8 survivors if you want them to interact more in campaigns instead of being almost always mute.</s>
     - 🟥Broken after 2023/05 update, please wait for author to fix🟥

-* [Real Survivor Mourn Fix](https://forums.alliedmods.net/showthread.php?t=335903): With this, L4D1 survivors should be able to mourn each other again and L4D2 survivors will be able to mourn them upon seeing their corpses.
-Both bug-free.
+* <s>[Real Survivor Mourn Fix](https://forums.alliedmods.net/showthread.php?t=335903): With this, L4D1 survivors should be able to mourn each other again and L4D2 survivors will be able to mourn them upon seeing their corpses.
+Both bug-free.</s>
+    - 🟥Broken after 2023/05 update, please wait for author to fix🟥

 * [Scene Adjustments/Fixes](https://forums.alliedmods.net/showthread.php?t=321127): Attempts to fix mourning/friendly fire for 5+ survivors.
     - 🟥Doesn't work in listen server🟥